 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-There has been an increase between 2019/20 and 2020/21 which may be associated with the COVID-19 pandemic, although the increase is relatively small and does not offset the decreases very much that have occurred over the period 2010/11 to 2019/20.
+There has been an increase between 2019/20 and 2020/21 which may be associated with the COVID-19 pandemic, although the increase is relatively small and does little to offset the decreases that occurred over the period 2010/11 to 2019/20.

 Compared with benchmark